-Anyone doubting the power of words need only look to the recent prison sentences handed out in the wake of the nationwide riots of August 2011.
+Anyone doubting the power of words need only look to the prison sentences handed out in the wake of the nationwide riots of August 2011.
 Two teenagers posted up a call to insurrection on Facebook.
 Another young man urged his friends to violence and destruction via the BlackBerry Messenger system.
-None of them had smashed a window or looted a shop or set a property on fire or struck a civilian or police officer; but for composing such words and pressing the send button in a moment of childish adrenaline fuelled madness they all received a combined prison sentence of more than a decade.
+None of them had smashed a window, or looted a shop, or set a property on fire, or struck a civilian or police officer; but for composing such words and pressing the send button in a moment of childish adrenaline fuelled madness, they all received a combined prison sentence of more than a decade.
 Sending out a tough message indeed.

-I’ve been a writer in residence in HM prisons for 18 months now.
-Despite making a living from writing for the last 10 years, I think I’ve learnt more about the power of words in this environment than any other in my so called career.
-I have seen young men who have only ever expressed themselves through violence and rage pour their energy into prose and verse and in the process discover a sensitivity and self awareness previously buried beneath years of brutal neglect.
-I have seen men previously adamant that they had done nothing wrong discover an empathy for others and a sense of real regret through the emotions their writing has released.
+I was a writer in residence in HM prisons for around 8 years.
+I think I’ve learnt more about the power of words in this environment than any other in my so called writing career.
+I have seen young men who have only ever expressed themselves through violence and rage pour their energy into prose and verse, and in the process discover a sensitivity and self awareness previously buried beneath years of brutal neglect.
+I have seen men previously adamant that they had done nothing wrong discover an empathy for others, and a sense of real regret through the emotions their writing has released.
 I have seen men who greeted the world with a snarl have their hearts and minds calmed by the thrill of creating their world anew with the power of words.
 I have seen real reform and genuine commitment to change.
 And it has all happened through the creative power of writing.

-John Major once famously said that we should “condemn more and understand less.”
-I would suggest that this attitude has had its day and has been proved to be dismally unconstructive.
+John Major once said that we should “condemn more and understand less.”
+I would suggest that this attitude has had its day and been proved to be dismally non-constructive.
 If we are going to change our society we need to change our tactics.
-The Writers In Prison Network, of which I am proud to be a part, have had their funding pulled by the British Arts Council as part of this coalition government’s cuts.
-In times of austerity it seems that the arts are always the first to suffer.
+The Writers In Prison Network, of which I was proud to be a part, had their funding pulled by the British Arts Council as part of government cuts.
+In times of austerity, it seems that the arts are always the first to suffer.

-If we are ever to truly rehabilitate those who routinely break Britain, we need to provide other outlets for their energy, other avenues for them to explore apart from mindless tasks for little or no reward.
+If we are ever to truly rehabilitate those who routinely go to prison, we need to provide other outlets for their energy, other avenues for them to explore apart from mindless tasks for little or no reward.
 We need fewer destroyers and more creators.
 We need more writers in prison, both those with keys and those without.